Extending Servant Leadership with Host Leadership

 Team values and ground rules are helpful to capture.
 Just as we often develop Definitions of Done, we should talk about Definitions of Broken.
 What behaviors or situations would trigger an intervention, review or need to take disciplinary action?

+The Connector.
 A good host helps people meet other guests.
 They make introductions and maybe share common topics.
 On large teams, we often need to connect people to encourage dialog and early progress; waiting for people to meet and collaborate on their own can take too long.
 There is also skill in knowing when to step back after an introduction, getting out of the way to let the magic work and possibilities emerge.

 Also, we should try to connect ideas too.
 Visualizing concepts, models and constraints can help people see connections others might not immediately find.
 The concept of Make Work Visible is powerful and should be encouraged.